 SJR State’s adult education program is available for individuals who wish to improve their skills and/or prepare to earn a Florida high school diploma through the General Educational Development (GED) program.
 The program consists of self-paced and computer-assisted instruction, use of textbooks and handouts, and dedicated, qualified instructors.
 Registration for the test prep classes is ongoing.

 The General Education Development (GED) exam is a computer-based exam and is administered on the SJR State Palatka campus.
 There are four subject areas to the test, and test-takers may take up to two subject areas per day.
 The GED test is administered at SJR State’s Palatka campus on Mondays from 9:00 a.m. - 12:00 p.m. and Thursdays from 9:00 a.m. - 4:00 p.m.

 GED registration and payment is available online or by telephone at 877-392-6433.
 The cost of the exam is $32 per subject area.
 For more information, call the Adult Education department at 386-312-4080, or visit the website at SJRstate.edu/adulted.html.

-Approximately 35 Putnam County residents participated in the Adult Education graduation at St. Johns River State College.
-They were among the 62 students who received their State of Florida high school diploma through SJR State's GED testing center this academic year.
+Putnam County residents recently participated in the Adult Education graduation at St. Johns River State College.
+The graduates received their State of Florida high school diploma through SJR State's GED testing center this academic year.